basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

-1. **Concurrent writes** --- If two writes occur simultaneously from clients with the same vector clock value, Riak will not be able to determine the correct object to store, and the object will be given two siblings.
+1. **Concurrent writes** --- If two writes occur simultaneously from clients with the same vector clock value, Riak will not be able to choose a single value to store, in which case the object will be given a sibling.
 These writes could happen on the same node or on different nodes.

 2. **Stale Vector Clock** --- Writes from any client using a stale